Subscribing to the stream of states

 Explanation:

-With this setup, your component will automatically re-render whenever the frameworks
+With this setup, your component will automatically re-render whenever the frameworks array in the state changes.

 Last updated